 where t is the thickness of the flange, and d is the diameter of the fastener.

-If the fastener’s thread extends within the hole, it should be assumed that the threaded region of the fastener is not capable of transmitting any bearing stress.
-In such cases, the value of t in Equation [9.3.22] should be decreased accordingly.
+If the fastener’s thread extends within the hole, it is important to assume that the threaded region of the fastener is not capable of transmitting any bearing stress.
+In such cases, it is important to decrease the value of t in Equation [9.3.22] accordingly.

 In most cases, the value of d in Equation [9.3.22] is equal to the nominal hole diameter, Dh.
-However, if the fastener’s diameter is significantly smaller than that of the hole, the smaller (fastener) diameter should be used.
+However, if the fastener’s diameter is significantly smaller than that of the hole, it is important to use the smaller (fastener) diameter.
 This situation typically occurs in multi-fastener joints where deliberately loose tolerances are needed to ensure assembly of pre-drilled parts.